Identify emerging and re-emerging infectious disease problems in the New York metropolitan region.

 Describe the microbiome and how disturbances in microbiological niches can lead to disease, including multidrug resistant infections, inflammatory diseases and cancer.

 Describe how the opioid epidemic interfaces with infectious diseases.

-To discuss the diagnosis and management of infections in immunocompromised patients including cancer patients undergoing chemotherapy, solid organ transplant patients and bone marrow transplant patients.
+Describe the diagnosis and management of infections in specific patient populations including individuals with HIV infection, cancer patients undergoing chemotherapy, solid organ transplant patients and bone marrow transplant patients.

-Old and new members of IDSNY and guests - physicians and pharmacists, microbiologists, researchers, and other healthcare professionals with a strong interest in ID.
+Existing and new members of IDSNY and guests - physicians and pharmacists, microbiologists, researchers, and other healthcare professionals with a strong interest in ID

 Department Chairs, Division or Pharmacy Chiefs: $120.00

 Registration includes the plenary presentations, lunch, refreshments, and the annual IDSNY membership fee.
 Space is limited and early registration is encouraged!